for Cold Climate Housing and much more

 However, I take my hat off to Fluidmaster who has come up with a new toilet bowl cleaner system; they run the chemicals down the overflow in the tank, so that the toilet bowl gets cleaned but you see no cleaner in the tank -- meaning that there is no contact with rubber parts like the flappers.
 They have a standard bleach based system and another 'blue' version that feeds emzymes this way slowly but continuously into septic systems while cleaning the bowl, a great idea.

-Keywords: Clogging, Flapper, Cleaning, Techniques, Ecology, Toilets, Environmental, Problems
+Keywords: Clogging, Flapper, Cleaning, Ecology, Environmental, Techniques, Toilets, Problems

 Article 1566